farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 > #### The Character Sheet
 >
-> - Character's `details` to highlight who they are.
+> - Character `details` to highlight who they are.
 (Concept, Appearance, and Ties)
 > - 7 Action dots distributed across the 12 actions to explain what they are good at.
 > - Momentum charges to boost your actions and help your teammates.
-> - A `clock` and descriptor to represent a character's physical or mental `condition`.
+> - A `stress clock` and `condition` to represent the state physical and mental state of a character.
-> - Talent Line to make the character feel more powerful.
+> - A `talent line` to make the character feel more powerful.
-> - Projects and Complications clocks to track session-spanning efforts or dangers.
+> - `Projects and complications` clocks to track session-spanning efforts or dangers.

 # Fiction First | Mechanics